No script

 Started in the 1960s the Merry Cemetery is a unique tourist attraction in Romania and Europe for its unorthodox approach despite being located in one of the most religious regions of Romania.

-40 minutes South of Cluj-Napoca in the city of Turda is one the most popular and interesting tourist attractions in Romania: Salina Turda as the locals call it, a salt mine dating from Roman times that now houses an insane, unexpected amusement park!
+40 minutes South of Cluj-Napoca in the city of Turda is one the most popular and interesting tourist attractions in Romania: Turda Salt Mine or Salina Turda, as the locals call it, a salt mine dating from Roman times, which was used throughout the Middle Ages, that now houses an insane, unexpected amusement park!
 So this day trip is one of the many things to do in Cluj you should put on your list!

 If this wasn’t enough to convince you to visit Turda Salt Mine, you should know that breathing salty air is good for your lungs and prescribed as treatment for people with any kind of respiratory issues.
 So spending 3 hours in this popular place will be one of the best things to do in Romania for your health!